-The following table sets forth as at December 31, 2021, the number of securities to be issued upon exercise of outstanding options, the weighted exercise price of the outstanding options, and the number of securities remaining for issuance under all equity plans previously approved by shareholders.
-As at December 31, 2021, the Company did not have any equity plans that had not been approved by shareholders nor are any such plans in effect as of the date of this circular.
+The following table sets forth as at December 31, 2022, the number of securities to be issued upon exercise of outstanding options, the weighted exercise price of the outstanding options, and the number of securities remaining for issuance under all equity plans previously approved by shareholders.
+As at December 31, 2022, the Company did not have any equity plans that had not been approved by shareholders nor are any such plans in effect as of the date of this circular.

-Plan Category Number of Securities Weighted Average Number of Securities Remaining Available to be Issued upon Exercise Price for Future Issuance under Equity Exercise of Outstanding of Outstanding Compensation Plans (Excluding Securities Options (a) (#) Options (b) (\$) Reflected in Column (a)) (c) (#) (1) Equity compensation plans approved by security holders 848,278 32.37 4,125,652
+Number of Securities Remaining Available for Future Issuance Number of Securities under Equity to be Issued upon Weighted Average Compensation Plans Exercise of Exercise Price of (Excluding Securities Outstanding Options Outstanding Options Reflected in Column Plan Category (a) (#) (b) (\$) (a)) (c) (#) (1) Equity compensation plans approved by security holders 281,061 32.98 4,131,652

-(1) This number is equal to the maximum number of Stantec options authorized to be issued under Stantec's LTIP (8,550,728), less the 848,278 options issued and outstanding under the plan as at December 31, 2021, and less 3,576,798 options exercised.
+(1) This number is equal to the maximum number of Stantec options authorized to be issued under Stantec's LTIP (8,550,728), less the 281,061 options issued and outstanding under the plan as at December 31, 2022, and less 4,138,015 options exercised.